Most voters will tell you they’re turned off by negative campaign mailers and ads.

 If you’re attacked on TV, then respond with a television ad.

-If you have to respond to a negative attack by one of your opponents, make sure the same voters who saw that attack, see your counter attack.
+You must respond to a negative attack that could harm you in the same medium to ensure sure the same voters who saw the attack on, see your response and counter attack.

 It makes no sense to respond to a mailer attacking your record with a television ad, nor to a nasty telephone push poll with a piece of mail.